SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-superoffice.md

 ### ​SuperOffice documents - location, folders and filenames​

 * Site in SharePoint: Just choose your site from the dropdown.
-You must have permission level Owner to be able to select one site?​
+You must have permission level Owner to be able to select a site.
-* Document library: Select from the drop-down​
+* Document library: Select from the drop-down​.
-* Folder structure: You can select between​ User group, Author, Template type, Company name and project​
+* Folder structure: You can select between​ User group, Author, Template type, Company name and Project​.
-* You can also organize the folders in Yearly subfolder​
+* You can also organize the folders in Yearly subfolder​.
-* Filename: Select between Heading or Heading - Company name​
+* File name: Select between Heading or Heading - Company name​.

-### SuperOffice document templates – Location​
+### SuperOffice document templates

 > [!NOTE]
-> We recommend that you Use SharePoint to store your new document templates, then you will be able to use Office Online to edit them​.
+> We recommend that you use SharePoint to store your new document templates, then you will be able to use Microsoft 365 online to edit them​.

-* Just select Site in SharePoint and Document library from the dropdowns​
+* Just select Site in SharePoint and Document library from the dropdowns​.

   ![SuperOffice document templates – Location​ -screenshot][img2]